Electrical-Age/ElectricalAge/README.md

 [Official Minecraft forum post](http://www.minecraftforum.net/topic/2741783-172forge-electrical-age-mod-beta-146/) (updated frequently)

 ## ABOUT
-[ELN](http://electrical-age.net/) is a Minecraft Mod offering the ability to perform large-scale in-game electrical simulations.
+[ELN](http://electrical-age.net/) is a Minecraft Mod offering the ability to perform large-scale, in-game electrical simulations.
 Here is some highlighted features:

 A better simulation
 > Electrical simulation with resistive and capacitive effects.
 Behaviour similar to those of real life objects.

-Multiple electrical sources
+Multiple electrical machines and components
 > Furnaces, Solar panels, Wind turbines, Batteries, Capacitors, ...

 Break the cube